DenverSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Xcel Energy Net Metering in Denver

-Xcel Energy credits excess solar generation from Denver homes under Colorado's net metering rules, at roughly ~100% of retail of the retail rate.
+Xcel Energy credits excess solar generation from Denver homes under Colorado's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Colorado net metering rules →

 How Much Do Solar Panels Cost in Denver?